Potential for the discovery of the protophobic boson at the STCF: Analyses and Results

 It is clear that most of the \(X\)-bosons still decay near the IP, despite a large characteristic decay length.
-This is by virtue of the exponential decay distribution the events follow.
-However, we find that owing to the large number of events, there are decay vertices distributed throughout the MDC\@.
-Note, at generation level we have imposed a cut on rapidity of \(|\eta|=2.5\) (\(\theta\sim10^\circ\)), hence, there are no events in the corresponding region in \cref{fig:heat}.
+At generation level we have imposed a cut on rapidity of \(|\eta|=2.5\) (\(\theta\sim10^\circ\)), hence, there are no events in the corresponding region in \cref{fig:heat}.

 The \(e^+e^-\) tracks produced at the site of the \(X\)-boson decay vertex are passed through \textsf{TrackEff} to see which tracks are accepted as per the selection criteria discussed in the last section.
-After performing the analysis over \(4\times 10^5\) events for each parameter point, we multiply the number of accepted events by the relevant efficiency factor.
+After performing the analysis over \(4\times 10^5\) events (after combining all the \(\sqrt{s}\)) for each parameter point, we multiply the number of accepted events by the relevant efficiency factor.
 Note, the number of accepted events indicate the number of events reconstructed after passing through our simulation chain.
 An event is considered accepted when both the tracks corresponding to the event are reconstructed.
 The acceptance constitutes the detector efficiency in \cref{eq:lumi}.
 It is defined as:

 where \(N_\mathrm{MC}\) is the total number of MC generated events which pass the cuts given in \cref{tab:cut}, and \(N_\mathrm{acc}\) are the events out of it which are reconstructed by \textsf{TrackEff}.
-The \(i\) superscript again indicates the CoM energy.